nsbarr/self-therapy/content/posts/my-first-post.md

 Psychoanalysis traces its routes directly back to exorcism, and my experience felt like a partial, semi-voluntary exorcism, dragged out over four years.
 I was grateful for the healing that had taken place, and I was also convinced that better methods were out there for me.

 It was Michael Taft, my meditation teacher, who turned me on to IFS.
-We had been working with it in the context of the nondual meditation practice Michael called "Reversing the Stack."
-IFS dovetailed wonderfully with this practice.
+We had been working with it in the context of the nondual meditation practice Michael called "Reversing the Stack."{{< sidenote >}}Michael explains his model in this [podcast episode](https://deconstructingyourself.com/reversing-the-stack-nondual-practice-map-with-michael-taft.html).{{< /sidenote >}} IFS dovetailed wonderfully with this practice.
 Nondual meditation, sustained over time, points to an always-available resource, which Michael names "awake awareness."
 This is what IFS calls the Self, or Self-energy.
 As Robert Falconer, an IFS practitioner, teacher, and writer describes it, “No one, no matter how terrible their life experiences or earlier behaviors, is fundamentally damaged goods.
 No one.
 We are all this radiant Self, and this fundamental health can never be taken from us.”
-Nondual meditation instructs practitioners not to oppose anything in experience; as Ajahn Cha puts it:
+Nondual meditation instructs practitioners not to oppose anything in experience; as Ajahn Chah puts it,{{< sidenote >}}Jack Kornfield, [Take the One Seat](https://tricycle.org/magazine/take-one-seat/) for Tricycle Magazine (1993).{{< /sidenote >}}

 > Just go into the room, sit in the center of the room, open the doors and windows, and see who comes to visit.
 You will witness all kinds of scenes and actors, all kinds of temptations and stories, everything imaginable.
 Your only job is to stay in your seat.
 You will see it all arise and pass, and out of this, wisdom and understanding will come.

 Likewise, IFS sets the stage for all sorts of parts to show up, and per the title of Richard Schwartz's 2021 book, there are *No Bad Parts*; we invite them all to visit and bear witness to them.